TheAcharya/MarkerData-Website/docs/faq.md

 ## Can Marker Data be used with other applications?

 1. Yes.
-You can uncheck **Automatically Upload Converted FCPXMLs** in **Shot Data**’s Toolbox.
 2. All Shot Data files are stored in **Export Destination** folder.
 Press **Reveal Export Destination** to open the folder.
-3. In each sub folders, you will find the `*.csv` file with the accompanying images auto renamed.
+3. In each sub folders, you will find the `*.csv` file with the accompanying images auto named.
 4. You can import the `*.csv` to any application that accepts it.

 ## What is the appropriate workflow for naming VFX IDs?